Omega0x013/hiit-happens/README.md

 > Could you give me some more cool down exercises?

-This prompt mostly elicited more specificity on the two cool down exercises it had already given me:
+The response to this prompt was unhelpful: it elicited more specifics on the cool down exercises it had already told me about, rather than additional exercises.

-- Marches
-- Arm Stretches